medialab/minet/docs/cli.md

 Minet CrowdTangle Lists Command
 ===============================

 Retrieve the lists from a CrowdTangle dashboard (indicated by a given token).

+For more information, see the API endpoint documentation: https://github.com/CrowdTangle/API/wiki/Lists.

 optional arguments:
   -h, --help                  show this help message and exit